flori-stelzer/deep-learning-delay-system/delay-system-classifier-validation/readme.md

 The following adaptations have to be done before compiling the code:

-1. If you want to use a different activation function than f = sin and/or a different input preprocessing function than g = tanh, you need to uncomment the corresponding lines in the file f.h.
+1. If you want to use a different activation function than f = sin and/or a different input preprocessing function than g = tanh, you need to modify the corresponding functions in f.h.

 2. If you want to use a task other than MNIST or Fashion-MNIST, you need to uncomment the corresponding lines in the file global_constants.h.